duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 caching](http://guides.rubyonrails.org/caching_with_rails.html#sql-caching) is
 only inside one action.
 Usually rails do not perform sql query untill it is needed.
 If you only read `current_user` in before actions, that query will be cached.
-But if you update current_user, than next `current_user` is not reading from cache (on view, on other before actions).
+But if you update current_user, than following `current_user` is not reading from cache (for example if you use current_user in view or in other before actions).

 You can use this [snippets ](http://vinsol.com/blog/2014/02/11/guide-to-caching-in-rails-using-memcache/)